 We use civil enforcement officers (CEOs) and CCTV to issue penalty charge notices (PCNs), commonly known as parking fines.
 If you receive a PCN, you have the option to either pay it or dispute it.

-Review evidence of your PCN, and pay or dispute it.
+Review evidence of your PCN, and dispute it or pay it.
 If you want to view CCTV footage you will need Adobe Flash player.